-An old fashioned Valentine Mailbox is the perfect party decoration for St. Valentine's Day.
+A vintage DIY Valentine Mailbox is the perfect party decoration for your Valentine's Day party.
 Imagine a decorative Cupid's Mailbox surrounded by a delicious assortment of homemade desserts and candies to celebrate the occasion.

 Mom's Recipe Scrapbooks (c.
 1920s)